 We also meet OAIC Guidelines on Data Matching in Australian Government Administration.
 We use these guidelines when we match data that does not involve matching Tax File Numbers (TFNs).

 Our data matching protocols were made with the OAIC and meet the Data Matching Guidelines:

 - 2016 Non employment income data-matching protocol

 - 2017 Annual investment income report data-matching protocol

 Non-Employment Income Data-Matching (NEIDM)

-As with PAYG data matching, the department conducts NEIDM in accordance with the Data Matching Guidelines.
-The department developed a program protocol for the NEIDM measure in August 2016, in consultation with OAIC.
+As with PAYG data matching, we conduct NEIDM in accordance with the Data Matching Guidelines.
+We developed our program protocol for the NEIDM measure in August 2016, in consultation with OAIC.